StrawChannel95/apocalyptic-wonderland.github.io/README.md

 # Q&A

-Q: Wabbajack tells me I'm missing a file from game!
+Q: Wabbajack tells me I'm missing a file from the game!

 A: Verify the game through Steam, then run it through the launcher and exit.
 The game must be a non-PCR version on Steam with all of the DLC, and the language must be English.